TIBCOSoftware/snappydata/docs/quickstart/using_sql.md

 # Using SQL

 In this section, you can also connect to SQL using Snappy Session API. </br>
-You can use any SQL client tool (for example, Snappy shell).
+You can use any SQL client tool (for example, Snappy Shell).
 For an example, refer to the [How-to](../howto/use_snappy_shell.md) section.

 **Create a column table with a simple schema [Int, String] and default options**